LeonDLotter/JuSpyce/README.md

 - **Correlation**: We correlate each `X` with each `Y` using (partial) Spearman or Pearson correlations (`spearman`, `pearson`, `partialspearman`, `partialpearson`).
 - **Univariate regression**: We "predict" each `Y` from each `X` and retain the individually explained variance $R^2$ (`slr`).
 - **Multivariate regression**: We "predict" each `Y` from all `X` at once.
 We retain the overall explained variance, the predictorwise (`X`) beta coefficients and an approximation of the predictorwise contribution to the overall explained variance calculated as the difference between the total $R^2$ and the $R^2$ as obtained from all `X` without the predictor in question (`mlr`).
 - **Dominance analysis**: As in the multivariate regression but with the very nice feature that the exact individual contribution of each `X` to the overall explained variance is quantified.
 This is done by calculating all possible combinations of predictors and calculating summary metrics ("dominance statistics").
 The computation time for this approach scales exponentially with the number of predictors.
-Going far beyong 15 predictors will be difficult here.
+Going far beyond 15 predictors will be difficult here.

 ### 3. Significance